-## 8.4 gigabytes processed

-## Retrieving data: 4.9s Retrieving data: 9.9s
+## Retrieving data: 2.4s Retrieving data: 4.5s

 One sense of how numbers embody device-specific configurations can be seen by examining high event-count repositories on Github.
-The top 0.1% of repositories attract around 25% of all events during 2011-2015.
+The top 0.1% of repositories attract around 26% of all events during 2011-2015.
 (The query de-capitalises the repository names for the purposes of aggregation (e.g. a repository called DotFile will be counted along with dotfile)).
 Given the flattening of the names to lower case produced by this query, we cannot readily see how those events are distributed.
 But these highly eventful repositories, which only comprise a tiny percentage of the 29 million on Github, absorb many events.
 What happens in these high event count repositories?